Skip to main content

 Seasonal

-Red berry pudding with cream - red currants, raspberries, strawberries cooked & thickened with potato starch, served with cold cream poured on top.
-Summer dessert.
-Famous Danish tongue-twister.
-Light, refreshing.
-Showcases Danish berry harvest.
+Red berry pudding with cream: red currants, raspberries, and strawberries cooked and thickened with potato starch, then served with cold cream poured over.
+A light summer dessert, and famously the Danish phrase outsiders can never say right.
+It leans entirely on the berry harvest.

 vegetarianContains: Dairy